rakshita-vijay/finance-tracker-streamlit/README.md

   - If you delete your files, they’re recreated on your next login.
 - **No Data Leaks**
   - Every file read/write uses your own folder and file.
-  - No global/shared files—guaranteed by code and repo structure.
+  - No global/shared files - guaranteed by code and repo structure.
 - **GitHub Integration**
   - All changes are pushed to the repo for transparency and backup.